Blog entry by Natalie Kijurna (Administration)

 Director of Alumni & Employer Relations

-CCR/EV360: The education you want, the quality you deserve.
+CCR: The online education you want, the quality you deserve.